 Want to do an Earth-3 story, but feel really strongly about the characterization of Superman

 with an ant's head?
 Look no further.
-Patchwork Fic is when the writer uses particular characters from different adaptations of the same single story.
+Patchwork Fic is the term for Fan Fic

 Most of the time, this is to combat particular instances of Character Derailment

 , or because the author really just has a particular dislike